KhalilMrini/FoodMooji/README.md

 Data Visualization about Tweets on Food categorised by Mood (Emotion) using Emoji.

+Designed, developed, and tested for compatibility with Google Chrome.

 ## Installation (OS X)

 1. Clone the repo `git clone https://github.com/KhalilMrini/FoodMooji.git`
 2. Install `meteor` if you do not have it (`brew install meteor`)
 3. In the project directory, run `meteor npm install` to install all dependencies
 4. Execute `meteor` to launch the server
-5. Open `Chrome` browser and navigate to `localhost:3000` to access the app
+5. Open your Chrome browser and navigate to `localhost:3000` to access the app

 ## Installation (Windows)